Fertile Ground: EastWest Sustainability Network

 Picture

-How this project benefitted the community in need: Participants became familiar with the principles and practices of organic farming, including preparation of natural soil amendments like compost, vermicompost and compost tea, as well as natural foirmulas and techniques used to repel insect pests.
+How this project benefits the community in need: Participants become familiar with the principles and practices of organic farming, including preparation of natural soil amendments like compost, vermicompost and compost tea, as well as natural foirmulas and techniques used to repel insect pests.

-were made aware of a range of self-employment opportunities, and offered an opportunity to learn skills that could help meet the growing demand for knowledgeable farm, tea garden and educational outreach workers.
+made aware of a range of self-employment opportunities, and learn skills that can help meet the growing demand for knowledgeable farm, tea garden and educational outreach workers.

-During its operation, the centre also provided tours and training to farmers, school children and members of local self-helps groups.
+The centre also provides tours and training to farmers, school children and members of local self-helps groups.

 Picture